ueeine/cyber-course-portfolio/unit-1/subnetting/U1-03f_Subnetting_Basics.md

 - host range end: 192.168.100.254
 - broadcast: 192.168.100.255

-## Task 4 - Which subnet does this host belong to?
+##  Which subnet does this host belong to?

 ### 4.1 - 10.10.0.75/26
 - Network address: 10.10.0.64